coder-mike/microvium/doc/getting-started.md

 microvium --no-snapshot -e "log('Hello, World!')"
 ```

 If successful, this should print `"Hello, World!"` to the terminal.
-(The `-e` argument tells MicroVM to evaluate the argument as source text, and the `--no-snapshot` option tells MicroVM not to output a snapshot file of the final VM state).
+(The `-e` argument tells Microvium to evaluate the argument as source text, and the `--no-snapshot` option tells Microvium not to output a snapshot file of the final VM state).

-The CLI provides a default runtime environment for the script, including the `log` function to log to the console (in this stage of development of MicroVM, the `log` function is the only function exposed!).
+The CLI provides a default runtime environment for the script, including the `log` function to log to the console (in this stage of development of Microvium, the `log` function is the only function exposed!).

 ## Run a script